itsmemauliii/CognoRise_Infotech/README2.md

 You can interact with the analysis and predictive models using the following resources:

-- Jupyter Notebook: View the code and analysis in the Jupyter Notebook Car_Price_Prediction.ipynb.
+- Jupyter Notebook: View the code and analysis in the Jupyter Notebook http://localhost:8888/notebooks/Car_Price_Prediction.ipynb.
 - Dataset: Access the dataset used for analysis https://www.kaggle.com/datasets/goyalshalini93/car-data.

 ## Python Libraries Used